jwdink/ETML/README.md

 * **Stim** : Path or specification of stimulus.
 * **StimType** : What kind of stimuli is being presented?
 Supported options described below.

 An ETML experiment is structured heirarchically, where phases are composed of blocks, blocks are composed of trials.
-If you include optional column **"TrialShuffle"**, you can set this to 1 for a block, and this will shuffle the trials in that block.
-Similarly for the optional column **"BlockShuffle"**.
+If you include optional column **"ShuffleTrialsInBlock"**, you can set this to 1 for a block, and this will shuffle the trials in that block.
+Similarly for the optional column **"ShuffleBlockssInPhase"**.
 Leave this option blank on a given trial/block, or set it 0, to *not* shuffle.

 *Note that in the data output from the experiment, 'trial' and 'block' numbers will specify the order these trials/blocks were shown in, not the original number from this stim_config.txt.
 In other words, the trial number specified in the config.txt is not meaningful on those blocks where 'TrialShuffle' is on (and ditto for blocks and blockshuffle).*

 A 'trial' should, for the most part, be thought of as a single stimulus presentation.
-This makes analysis much easier: each trial has its own image/video, its own interest areas, etc. If you suspect you need multiple stimulus presentations within a given trial, first consider whether these presentations can't simply be split into multiple trials.
-If not, consider the 'custom trial' described in the later section.
+This makes analysis much easier: each trial has its own image/video, its own interest areas, etc. However, as decribed below, pre/post stimuli can be added to a trial.

 ### StimTypes